spacegraphcats/spacegraphcats/doc/01-running-spacegraphcats.md

     * contigs.mphf - Minimal Perfect Hash Function parameters for all of the k-mers in the cDBG; produced by `index_contigs_by_kmer.py`
     * contigs.sig - sourmash signature for cDBG nodes.
 Defaults to scaled = 1000.
     * contigs.sizes - sizes of all cDBG nodes in pickle format; produced by `index_cdbg_by_kmer.py`
-    * first_doms.txt - the dominating set information for the cDBG; produced by `spacegraphcats.catlas.catlas`
+    * first_doms.txt - the dominating set information for the cDBG; produced by `spacegraphcats/catlas/catlas.py`
-    * catlas.csv - the catlas for the cDBG; produced by `spacegraphcats.catlas.catlas`
+    * catlas.csv - the catlas for the cDBG; produced by `spacegraphcats/catlas/catlas.py`
     * commands.log - a partial log of all of the commands
 * the `dory_k21_r1_search_oh0/` directory contains the output of a search:
     * results.csv - summary results for the queries (containment, similarity, etc.)
     * dory-head.fa.cdbg_ids.txt.gz - cDBG node IDs (unitig IDs) matching query
-    * dory-head.fa.cdbg_ids.reads.gz - if `extract_reads` is used, reads from the original sequencing file that contain k-mers in the query neighborhood contigs
+    * dory-head.fa.cdbg_ids.reads.gz - if `extract_reads` is used, reads from the original sequencing file that contain k-mers in the query neighborhood contigs.
+Reads will be output in the same format as the input data, e.g. in FASTQ if the original data was FASTQ, or FASTA if the original data was FASTA.
     * dory-head.fa.contigs.sig - the sourmash signature of the entire match in the cDBG
     * dory-head.fa.frontier.txt.gz - catlas node IDs matching query
     * dory-head.fa.response.txt - response curve showing how much overhead is gained for each node